ctg-tme/CX-Labs/docs/lab2_AIAgentVoiceFlow.md

 3. In the **Station Credentials** window, select the **Desktop** telephony option and team called **Team_<span id="attendee-id">---</span>**
 4. Set your status to available to receive a call while testing.

+!!!
+Warning "Important"
+    Please double check that the correct Team was selected in your Agent Desktop.

 You are ready to test your AI Agent over voice.

 ---